tigerbeetle/tigerbeetle/src/clients/node/README.md

 ID and replica addresses are both chosen by the system that starts the TigerBeetle cluster.

-Clients are thread-safe.
-But for better performance, a single instance should be shared between multiple concurrent tasks.
+Clients are thread-safe and a single instance should be shared between multiple concurrent tasks.

 Multiple clients are useful when connecting to more than one TigerBeetle cluster.